 Our Church History

-Our community is the only parish in the Greek Orthodox Archdiocese of America to be named in honor of Saint Philip.
+Our community is the only parish in the Greek Orthodox Archdiocese of America to be named in honor of Saint Philip the Apostle.

 In February 1906, the estimated 350 Greek-Americans in the Nashua area established the Annunciation Parish.
 In 1923 another parish, named for St. Nicholas, was created in Nashua.
 In the early days, the faithful of both parishes met in rental halls and churches.
 Eventually, both communities built churches in the local neighborhoods.
-They existed within clear view of each other until the decision to unify in 1971, establishing what is now the St. Philip community.
+They existed within clear view of each other until the decision to unify in 1971, establishing what is now the St. Philip Greek Orthodox Church.

 In March of 1972, Fr.
 Soterios Alexopoulos was assigned to serve the new parish.
 Construction began on the current church building and, in October of 1973, the first service in the new church was celebrated by Archbishop Iakavos.
 One year later, the Archbishop returned to name the parish after Saint Philip the Apostle.

 With the proceeds from the sale of the two previous churches and the generosity of the faithful, the interior appointments of the church were purchased and installed.
 Of particular interest is the hand-carved iconostasion, by famed Byzantine woodcarver Konstantinos Pylarinos.
 Due to the layout of the church, stretches the width of the building, providing the opportunity to include additional icons and a large, arching 12-foot wide Royal Gate.
 The additional icons include the Annunciation and St. Nicholas, paying tribute to the previous parishes in Nashua.